DalerAsrorov/componofy/README.md

   the [releases section](https://github.com/DalerAsrorov/componofy/releases)
 * You can also track the board of features I am working on in this [project board](https://github.com/DalerAsrorov/componofy/projects/7)

-## Contribution
+## Contributions

 PRs are always welcome!
-If you want to contribute, you would need to:
+If there is a bug or a new feature that you can add to this app, I would appreciate it a lot!
+Read the [contribution guide](CONTRIBUTING.md) to have you up and running.
+If you find the guide confusing, create an issue or [join chat](https://gitter.im/daler-asrorov/componofy).

+## Run project locally

+To run the project on your local machine:

 1. `git clone https://github.com/DalerAsrorov/componofy.git`
 1. `cd ./componofy`